PART 1: Perfecting Your Car Control - How Do You Feel What the Race Car is Doing?

 In the corner entry, you manipulate the balance of the race to reduce understseer and push until the rotation motion is felt.
 If the car feels too lively, this is a pre-warning of oversteer about to happen.
 (For more on feeling and manipulating the balance of the race, see Part 3 of this series on Perfecting Your Car Control: "Trail Braking and Zero Steer - Two Sides of the Same Chassis Rotation Feeling".

-Be amongst the very first racing drivers to learn these new insights.
-Join with other racing drivers shaping the future of car control.
+Be amongst the very first racing drivers to learn these new insights and shape the future of the driver's view of car control and suspension set-up.
 Click the link below...

 Join Our On-Line Workshop...."Perfecting Your Car Control Skills" - The Theory and Practise